Pine Ridge Hospital

-The Pine Ridge Hospital (also known as the Pine Ridge Apartments) is a historic hospital in West Palm Beach, Florida, that served as a hospital between 1923 and 1956.
+The Pine Ridge Hospital (also known as the Pine Ridge Apartments) is a historic building in West Palm Beach, Florida, that served as a hospital between 1923 and 1956.
 It is located at 1401 Division Avenue.

-The hospital was designed by West Palm Beach architects Harvey & Clarke and is not special architecturally.
+The hospital was designed by West Palm Beach architects Harvey and Clarke, a two-story structure featuring masonry vernacular-style characteristics.
 The hospital building was deemed historically significant at a local level for its role as the sole hospital serving African-Americans in West Palm Beach in the period up to the ending of segregation in the 1960s.
-It "was a well-known institution among blacks throughout the South" during the 1920s and 1930s.